Exclusive Interview

 Daily Bell: Did you miss the stock market rally of the last two years?

-Marc Faber: No, as I said, I felt positive in March 2009.
+Marc Faber: No. As I said, I felt positive in March 2009.
 Starting about a year ago, I became more cautious.
 Since February of this year, I am kind of concerned that the market is building something more significant than just a short downturn correction.
 This is a distribution phase and for the market to make a new high, above the recent high, will be difficult.

 Daily Bell: What has been your position on gold and silver?
 Do you expect the purchasing power of either or both to go higher?

-Marc Faber: Well I basically focus more on gold than silver, although I am on the board of a company, Sprott Inc., that is identified with a very bullish view of silver.
+Marc Faber: I basically focus more on gold than silver, although I am on the board of a company, Sprott Inc., that is identified with a very bullish view of silver.
 I prefer gold.
 My view is, yes, I have been positive for gold for the past 10 or 12 years and I could make a case that gold today is cheaper than it was in 1999 when it was at $252.
 Cheaper in the sense that if I compare gold to international reserves or to the increase in the credit markets in the world, I don't think it's expensive.
 And yes, I think it will go higher or, expressed differently, that paper currencies will go lower against the value of gold.
 But this will be an irregular process, and along with this move into US Treasuries and away from risky assets, I wouldn't be surprised if the price of gold went down $200.
-It's not necessarily a prediction, it just wouldn't surprise me.
+It's not necessarily a prediction; it just wouldn't surprise me.

 Daily Bell: Tell us about your report.
 Why you named it what you did and how people can get it.

-Marc Faber: I have two reports, the written, printed report called the Gloom, Boom and Doom report, which is relatively detailed and focuses on monetary issues.
+Marc Faber: I have two reports, the written, printed report called the Gloom, Boom and Doom Report, which is relatively detailed and focuses on monetary issues.
 Then I have a website report which is sent out by email and people can inquire about it on the website, www.gloomboomdoom.com.

 Daily Bell: Here is a famous quote: "The federal government is sending each of us a $600 rebate.
 If we spend that money at Wal-Mart, the money goes to China.
 If we spend it on gasoline it goes to the Arabs.
 If we buy a computer it will go to India.
 If we purchase fruit and vegetables it will go to Mexico, Honduras and Guatemala.
 If we purchase a good car it will go to Germany.
 If we purchase useless crap it will go to Taiwan and none of it will help the American economy.
 The only way to keep that money here at home is to spend it on prostitutes and beer, since these are the only products still produced in US.
 I've been doing my part."
 Is this really true?

-Marc Faber: Well, actually beer is now mostly owned by foreign companies.
+Marc Faber: Actually, beer is now mostly owned by foreign companies.
 In reality, America still has a very large manufacturing base and we shouldn't underestimate that; there are some very good companies in America.
 At the moment, it's meant as a joke.
 But it is true that the problem of America is consumerism.
 By encouraging this leverage on the consumer level, particularly in the housing market and on credit cards, which is the worst, America has lent to a consumer economy and an economy that doesn't spend enough on investment.

 Investments are infrastructure expenditures.
 They are expenditures for education, research and development, and plants and equipment.
 A lot of money has been channeled into wasteful government administrations.
 The smaller a government is, the more dynamic the economy will be and the larger the government is, the more stagnant the economy will become.